-Breast fat grafting can be an alternative to implants for those wanting breast enlargement surgery.
+Breast fat grafting or breast injections can be an alternative to implants for those wanting breast enlargement surgery.
 For this procedure, fat is taken from other areas of the body and injected into the breast.

 What Is Breast Fat Grafting?

-For those who want larger breasts but don’t like the idea of having silicone implants, breast fat injections are an alternative option.
+Breast fat grafting is mainly for those who want larger breasts but don’t like the idea of having breast implants, breast fat injections are an alternative option.
 It’s a more natural solution for giving volume and shape to the breasts, often after pregnancy, weight loss or breastfeeding.

-We understand that undergoing cosmetic surgery is never a decision to be taken lightly, so we invite every patient in for a consultation.
+We understand that undergoing a fat transfer to breast surgery is never a decision to be taken lightly, so we invite every patient in for a consultation first.
 At UK Aesthetics, we want to determine the best options available to achieve your desired results, which is why we need you to be as honest and open as possible.
-During this informal discussion, we’ll go through your medical history and surgical expectations.

 How Should I Prepare For Fat Transfer To Breast Surgery?

-Before the surgery you’ll be put under general anaesthetic, so if you’re unwell or have any other health issues then it’s important that you let us know.
+Before the breast fat injections, you’ll be put under general anaesthetic, so if you’re unwell or have any other health issues then it’s important that you let us know.
 There are additional precautions you need to take before the surgery, including:

 - Don’t take any aspirin